ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 to Verilog Cpu0 machine and run on your PC/Laptop.

 LLD web site [#]_.
 LLD install requirement on Linux [#]_.
-In spite of the requirement, we only can build with gcc4.7 above (clang will fail) on Linux.
+The gcc and clang 3.4 can build lld on Linux.
 On iMac, clang can build successfully.
 If you run with Virtual Machine (VM), please keep your phisical memory size setting over 1GB to avoid insufficient memory link error.